 Kultur & Leben

 Born in Istanbul and raised in Vienna, tenor Ilker Arcayürek has emerged as one of the most exciting and versatile vocal artists in recent years – hailed by the press for his “golden tenor” (Opera Now Magazine) and quickly establishing himself “in a class of his own” (The Guardian).
 He is a winner of the International Art Song Competition of Germany’s Hugo Wolf Academy, a finalist of the 2015 BBC Cardiff Singer of the World and was a BBC Radio 3 New Generation Artist.
 He was also selected to perform at Ronaldo Vilazon’s “Stars of Tomorrow” for ARTE.
 In 2017 Champs Hill Records released his first solo album “Der Einsame”, featuring Schubert songs accompanied by Simon Lepper, to great critical acclaim.
-His latest recording with Simon titled “Path of Life” for Prospero Classical has recently been nominated for 2 OPUS KLASSIK Awards.
+His latest recording with Simon titled “Path of Life” for Prospero Classical was nominated for 2 OPUS KLASSIK Awards.

-On the opera stage, recent successes include his Canadian Opera Company debut as Tamino Die Zauberflöte, Ferrando Cosi Fan Tutte with Fundação Calouste Gulbenkian and for Opera Vlaanderen and Opéra National de Montpellier performing the roles of Ariel, Pater Ecstaticus in Schumann’s Szenen aus Goethes Faust, in a production to which Ilker will return in the coming season.
-This season Ilker will also perform the role of Alfred in Die Fledermaus at Musikverein Graz.
+On the opera stage, recent successes include his Canadian Opera Company debut as Tamino Die Zauberflöte, Ferrando Cosi Fan Tutte with Fundação Calouste Gulbenkian, for Opera Vlaanderen performing the roles of Ariel, Pater Ecstaticus in Schumann’s Szenen aus Goethes Faust and the role of Alfred in Die Fledermaus at Musikverein Graz.
 He returned to the Edinburgh International Festival in summer 2023 for a semi-staged version of Die Zauberflöte conducted by Maxim Emelyanychev.